A Powerful Way to Start Again (ep. 7)

 You know, I absolutely love that because that’s, to me and I think to you too, the really effective way to do visualization.
 I think one of the mistakes that people make visualizing as they visualize something always turning out beautifully, it’s rainbows and unicorns and roses and, while there’s nothing wrong with visualizing wonderful things a year or two years or three years down the line, visualizing yourself overcoming obstacles or getting a challenge that you’ve had in the past and responding in a new way is, like you said, that’s practicing and yourself an actual imagined a memory, which is as good as a real one, an imagined memory of doing something in a more effective way.

-If you love what you’re listening to and would like to learn more about how you can elevate your business and want to know how you can increase your impact in the world, I’d like to invite you to join Pamela and myself for a three-day virtual event, EMPOWER.
-To get all of the details and to sign up, all you need to do is go to TheEmpowerEvent.com, that is TheEmpowerEvent.com.
+If you love what you’re listening to and would like to learn more about how you can elevate your business and want to know how you can increase your impact in the world, I’d like to invite you to join a coach for a free breakthrough session.

 The Second Crucial Question